-One important element of every personal injury case that victims may not be aware of is the statute of limitations.
-The statute of limitations is the length of time that an accident victim has, starting from the date of their accident, within which to file a claim.
+One important element of every personal injury case is the statute of limitations.
+The statute of limitations is the length of time that an accident victim has to file a claim, and it starts from the date of the accident.
 In New Mexico, the statute of limitations that applies to car accident claims is three years.
 This means that accident victims have three years from the date of their accident to file a claim, and any claim that is filed outside of this time frame will likely be dismissed.

-There are certain exceptions to the general statute of limitations, however.
+There are certain exceptions to these rules.
 For example, if the accident victim is a minor, then the statute might be tolled until they reach the age of 18.
 Also, there might be certain situations where an accident victim doesn’t discover their injuries until sometime after their accident.
 In this situation, the statute might be paused.
 Though these exceptions exist for certain categories of cases, it is advisable to speak with an attorney as quickly as possible to avoid running into problems that can be easily avoided.

-Going through an accident with a delivery driver can be a very stressful experience, but you don’t need to go through it alone.
+Going through an accident with a delivery driver can be a very stressful experience, but you are not alone.
 Zinda Law Group attorneys have the necessary experience to assist you, and you won’t pay us anything until we win your case for you.
 That’s our No Win, No Fee Guarantee.

 Meetings with attorneys by appointment only.